 Taste & Flavor

-In my opinion, it’s important to find a flavor that you can fall in love with, considering you’ll be consuming a weight gainer on a regular basis.
+In my opinion, it’s important to find a flavor that you can fall in love with, considering you’ll be consuming a weight gainer regularly.

 Generally, weight gainers are very sweet.

-They contain high amounts of carbohydrates and sugars, but something that is too sweet can also be nauseating, which gradually puts you off unless you blend it with something.
+They contain high amounts of carbohydrates and sugars, but something too sweet can also be nauseating, which gradually puts you off unless you blend it with something.